panshu02/Scraping-Product-Information-using-Selenium/README.md

 **Important:** This part can only be run in a PC with MySQL server client installed.
 The code part can be run only using a local python compiler with the correct SQL server credentials.

-As **Bonus 2**, a dataframe from the data processed is made.
+A dataframe from the data processed is made.
 After this, using 'mysql-connector-python' library, a connection with the local MySQL server is made by passing on the server credentials.
 Using the connection, a cursor is made which can execute and commit SQL commands to the local server.
 The created dataframe is finally dumped to a table created using an execute statement.

 **Time taken to scrape URLs in each step of 100**